nkdAgility/NKDAgility.com/site/content/capabilities/training-courses/courses/scrumorg-professional-scrum-master/index.md

   - id: 1
     title: Theory & First Principles
     duration: 120
-    overview: Gain understanding of complexity in software environments; How empiricism controls risk, and provides predictability in complex environments; What is agility and what is Scrum’s place within the Agile discussion?
+    content: Gain understanding of complexity in software environments; How empiricism controls risk, and provides predictability in complex environments; What is agility and what is Scrum’s place within the Agile discussion?
     assignement: Complexity and Empiricism
-    details:
-    selfPacedContent:
+    learningResources:
       - title: The New New Product Development Game
         link: https://hbr.org/1986/01/the-new-new-product-development-game
         duration: 20
-        type: article
+        type: newspaper
         weight: 1
         content: |
           **Overview of "The New New Product Development Game"**